How To Watch LIV Golf 2026: TV & Streaming Information

 How to watch LIV Golf on Fox

-Those Fox TV channels are all available on cable television, with prices varying by provider.
-You can also watch them online on the Fox Sports app or even via your internet browser, but you will need your cable TV credentials to get full access.
+All three channels are all available on cable television, with prices varying by provider.
+You can also live stream them via the Fox Sports app or your web browser, but for full access you'll need your cable TV credentials.

 Watch on the LIV Golf app

-LIV Golf has confirmed that fans can watch every tournament on the LIV Golf app, which features the 'Any Shot Any Time' feature and other customisable feeds.
+Alternatively, fans can watch every 2026 tournament on the LIV Golf app, which features the 'Any Shot Any Time' feature and other customisable feeds.
+A season-long subscription costs $59.99.

 How to watch LIV Golf in Australia

-7Plus is the streaming platform operated by free-to-air broadcaster Seven Network, which includes the 7 and 7Mate channels.
+7Plus is the streaming platform operated by broadcaster Seven Network, which runs the 7 and 7Mate channels.

 Australia: Seven Network